MatsAW03/wordle-react-app/README.md

 # Wordle React Clone

-A lightweight Wordle-style game built with React + Vite.
-It picks a random 5-letter solution from a local word list, validates guesses, renders tile feedback (correct / misplaced / incorrect), and colors a QWERTY keyboard based on what you’ve learned so far.
+A Wordle-inspired game built with a **TypeScript + React (Vite)** frontend and a **Node.js/Express REST API** backend deployed on **Railway**.

+The backend is the source of truth for:

+- selecting a random solution word
+- validating guesses against the word list

 ---